nathan-stouffer-onx/TestOnyxPackage/README.md

 * Under `Custom Flags` -> `Other Swift Flags` add `-cxx-interoperability-mode=default`

 An example of utilizing this package can be found [here](https://github.com/nathan-stouffer-onx/InteropDemo).

+## Note

+* This only works on device right now, we are still figuring out the simulator